Tornadoes of 2017: May 23–24 (United States)

 on May 24, with multiple tornadoes striking the Carolinas, including four strong EF2 tornadoes.
 One of these EF2 tornadoes heavily damaged an elementary school near Yadkinville, North Carolina, while another caused major tree and house damage near Statesville.
 Another EF2 tornado damaged a YMCA camp near Hanging Rock State Park.
 Near Saluda, South Carolina, an EF2 downed many trees and destroyed several outbuildings.
-Further north, the towns of Ironton and Park Layne, Ohio sustained considerable damage from EF1 tornadoes.
+Further north, the towns of Ironton and Park Layne, Ohio, sustained considerable damage from EF1 tornadoes.
 Overall, this outbreak produced 37 tornadoes and killed three people.

 June

-168 tornadoes were reported in the United States in June, of which 142 were confirmed.

 June 3 (Russia)

 On June 3, an unusual outbreak of tornadoes affected the Ural region of Russia, which is typically not prone to tornado activity.
-Most of the tornadoes only caused tree damage in this sparsely-populated and heavily forested area, though the town of Staroutkinsk sustained a direct hit from an F2 tornado, where dozens of homes were significantly damaged and numerous trees were snapped in forests outside of town.
+Most of the tornadoes only caused tree damage in this sparsely populated and heavily forested area, though the town of Staroutkinsk sustained a direct hit from an F2 tornado, where dozens of homes were significantly damaged and numerous trees were snapped in forests outside of town.
 The strongest tornado of the outbreak was a large F3 wedge tornado that passed near Visim, flattening a massive swath of trees in a convergent pattern.
-Numerous weak also caused tree damage in other unpopulated wooded areas.
+Numerous weak tornadoes also caused tree damage in other unpopulated wooded areas.
 A total of 28 tornadoes were confirmed as a result of this outbreak, none of which caused any injuries or fatalities.